omz13/kirby3-htmlsitemap/README.md

   - The children of pages made using certain templates can be excluded; c.f. `excludeChildrenWhenTemplateIs` in _Configuration_.
   - The children of pages made using certain templates can be included as anchored links to their parent; c.f. `linkyChildrenWhenTemplateIs` in _Configuration_.
 - For debugging purposes, the generated html sitemap can include additional information as html comments; c.f. `debugqueryvalue` in _Configuration_.

+_In the current proof-of-concept, the sitemap is a presented as a simple unordered list: it is envisioned that this will be transformed into something with more aesthetics through css._

+#### Related

+For a computer-oriented xml-based sitemp, kindly see [omz13/kirby3-xmlsitemap](https://github.com/omz13/kirby3-xmlsitemap).

+For a plugin that provides the methods `issunset` and `isunderembargo`, kindly see [omz13/kirby3-suncyclepages](https://github.com/omz13/kirby3-suncyclepages).

 #### Caveat